 When we’re meditating properly, we can detach from our bodies, and it’s possible to feel a little lightheaded at times, especially as we get used to the increased oxygen flow from deep breathing.

 Once we push past these strange sensations, we can learn to hear from our divine inner being (our higher consciousness) to guide us to peace and happiness and where we need to be in life.

 Learning to Let Go

-If we can internalize the fact that everything will be okay, we can learn to let go of what is the past, not worry about the future and move on with life according to our own needs wants and desires which will create more happiness and joy.
+If we can internalize that everything will be okay, we can learn to let go of the past, not worry about the future, and move on with life according to our own needs, wants, and desires, creating more happiness and joy.

 Giving Is The Beginning of Receiving

 Have you ever noticed that when you give something to someone with the right attitude (one filled with love), you experience the same emotions as they do?